 CARDINAL POINT INTERPRETIVE CENTER

 Situated off the main lobby, Cardinal Point Interpretive Center is home to the resort activities department.
-Our friendly associates are here to help you book on-site activities, including resort dining, horseback riding, archery, trap shooting, kayaking, zip-lining, sunset floats, etc. You may reach a resort activities agent by calling (512) 308-4860 in advance of your stay or by dialing extension 6461 from a resort guestroom.
-At Cardinal Point you will also find displays of local art, as well as artifacts and remnants from the on-site archaeological dig that was completed prior to the resort’s construction.
+Friendly associates can help you book on-site activities, including resort dining, horseback riding, archery, trap shooting, kayaking, zip-lining, sunset floats, etc. You may reach a resort activities agent by calling (512) 308-4860 in advance of your stay or by dialing extension 6461 from a resort guestroom.

 Practice your backhand or perfect your serve on our courts, conveniently located near Spa Django and the fitness center.
 The courts are lighted, fenced and wind-protected.
 No need to bring your own racket, equipment is available at the courts.
 Tennis courts are open 8 a.m. – 8 p.m.